609A.03 Petition to expunge criminal records.

 (1) sealing the record; and

 (2) burdening the court and public authorities to issue, enforce, and monitor an expungement order.

 (b) Except as otherwise provided by this paragraph, if the petitioner is petitioning for the sealing of a criminal record under section 609A.02, subdivision 3, the court shall grant the petition to seal the record unless the agency or jurisdiction whose records would be affected establishes by clear and convincing evidence that the interests of the public and public safety outweigh the disadvantages to the petitioner of not sealing the record.
-If a petitioner was found not guilty by reason of mental illness, the court shall grant the petition to seal the record unless the agency or jurisdiction whose records would be affected establishes by a preponderance of the evidence that the interests of the public and public safety outweigh the disadvantages to the petitioner of not sealing the record.

 (c) If the court issues an expungement order it may require that the criminal record be sealed, the existence of the record not be revealed, and the record not be opened except as required under subdivision 7.
 Records must not be destroyed or returned to the subject of the record.

 Subd.
 5a.
 Order concerning crimes of violence.
 An order expunging the record of a conviction for a crime of violence as defined in section 624.712, subdivision 5, must provide that the person is not entitled to ship, transport, possess, or receive a firearm until ten years have elapsed since the order was entered and during that time the person was not convicted of any other crime of violence.
 Any person whose record of conviction is expunged under this section and who thereafter receives a relief of disability under United States Code, title 18, section 925, is not subject to the restriction in this subdivision.